Volcanic Cinder Cones

 Again, another look at the large plain with volcanic cones in the background.

-View of the plain with no cinder cones in sight
+View of the plain or valley with no cinder cones in sight

 In this picture looking south there is nothing visible on the horizon.